 You have your beat and you know who your customer is.
 But does your customer know who you are?
 Any digital marketplace worth its salt will give you ways to more easily market to both your customers and your potential audience.

 It’s hard not to see the clear winner here.
 Sure, Beatstars provides you with a nice set of features to market your beats.
-But in the end, Airbit is able to get ahead with the amount of useful features it provides instead.
+But in the end, Airbit gets ahead with the number of useful features it provides instead.
 It’s especially true when it comes to social media.

 Some features aren’t easy to label.
 At the same time, these features can give you the edge you need to make your beats sell.
 Other features you can live without, but they can still make your life easier.